An Jong-goan

-An Jong-goan (안종관; born 30 August 1966) is a South Korean football manager.
+An Jong-goan (안종관; born 30 August 1966) is a South Korean football manager and former footballer who played as a defender.

 Career

+His playing career was abruptly cut short at the age of 28 due to a knee injury.

 An was the head coach of the South Korea women's national team at the 2003 FIFA Women's World Cup.